Almost local metrics on shape space of hypersurfaces in n-space: Variational formulas

-\begin{lem}[Variation of the normal vector field] The normal vector field is a smooth map $\nu:\R \x M \to \R^n$.
-Therefore, as explained in section~\ref{no:co}, we can take its covariant derivative along vector fields on $\R \x M$.
+{\em When $f$ is a curve of immersions, the normal vector field to $f$ is a smooth map $\nu:\R \x M \to \R^n$.
+Therefore, as explained in section~\ref{no:co}, we can take its covariant derivative in the direction of vector fields on $\R \x M$.
 Identifying $\p_t$ with the vector field $(\p_t,0_M)$ on $\R \x M$, we get